gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 Plasmid Snakemake Pipleine
 ---------

 The section forms the plasmid analysis conducted for the manuscript.
-The Snakemake pipeline can be found in teh Plasmid_Snakemake directory.
+The Snakemake pipeline can be found in the Plasmid_Snakemake directory.

 All plasmids were assembled using [Plassembler](https://github.com/gbouras13/plassembler) v 0.1.3.